-asked the Secretary of State for Scotland, when he will next meet the president of the National Farmers Union of Scotland.
+asked the Minister of Agriculture, Fisheries and Food, when next he will meet the president of the National Farmers Union.

 I shall be meeting the president of the National Farmers Union on 25 February.

 While sympathising with the problems that farmers face arising from inflation, cost increases and high interest rates, will my right hon.
 Friend nevertheless remind the president of the three green pound devaluations that have been achieved by the Government since they came in power and of the consequent improved ability of farmers to compete on the same level as their counterparts in Europe?
 Will he also reassure the president, particularly in the light of his speech at the annual meeting this week, that it remains the Government's intention to live up to their manifesto commitments?